Home

 Line

-It was Valentine's Day, February 14, in 1789 that my four-times great-grandfather Theobald Bauer was born in the small village of Brücken, in what is now the Rhineland-Palatinate district of Germany.
-In 1789, it was in the indepndent Duchy of Bavaria.
-A few years later, in 1792, my four-times great-grandmother Elisabetha Huber was born in Brücken.
+It was Valentine's Day, February 14, in 1789 that my four-times great-grandfather Theobald Bauer was born in the small village of Bruecken, in what is now the Rhineland-Palatinate district of Germany.
+In 1789, it was in the independent Duchy of Bavaria.
+A few years later, in 1792, my four-times great-grandmother Elisabetha Huber was born in Bruecken.
 They were married on January 26, 1813.
-Eventually, they made their way 130 miles southeast of Brücken to Obermusbach in the German state of Baden-Württemberg.
+Eventually, they made their way 130 miles southeast of Bruecken to Obermusbach in the German state of Baden-Württemberg.

 To see a map of Germany showing these areas, click here.

 How Christian met and married the older Catherine is still a mystery.
 Sometime around 1860, they made their way to America.
 Initially, they lived in Brooklyn, New York, where their first child was born.
 This was Otto Bauer, on May 28, 1861.
 After Otto, there was Anna Bauer, born around 1862, then my great-great-grandfather, Frank Bauer, on June 28, 1863.
 After Frank was born, the family moved to Newark, New Jersey.
-It was there that three more children were born: Edward Bauer, around 1865; George Bauer, around 1867, Christian Bauer, born 1871, and a second George Bauer, born in 1874.
+It was there that three more children were born: Edwin Bauer, May 9, 1865; George Bauer, May 9, 1867, and Christian Bauer, born December 20, 1871.

 By 1880, they were living at 137 Broome Street in Newark.
-Christian and his sons Otto (20) and Frank (16) were working as "Hat Sizers", Anna (17) worked in a tailoring shop, Edward (15) as a plumber's apprentice, while George (12) attended school.
+Christian and his sons Otto (20) and Frank (16) were working as "Hat Sizers", Anna (17) worked in a tailoring shop, Edwin (15), who is sometimes listed as Edward, was a plumber's apprentice, while George (12) attended school.

 They were living at 29 Boyd Street in Newark when, on July 28, 1887, Otto Bauer, Jr. was born.
 Unfortunately, he lived only 17 months before dying of convulsions just before Christmas, on December 23, 1888.
 It was right around this time that Emma contracted Tuberculosis.
 Incredibly, she became pregnant again, and on June 30, 1889, gave birth to her last child, Louise Bauer.
 Four months later, on October 20, 1889, Emma was dead.
 She was only 25 years old.
 The tragedies continued for Otto Sr. when, two months later on December 6, 1889, baby Louise died.
 Emma, Otto, Jr. and Louise are buried in Woodland Cemetery in Newark.